Cyanexplorer/posd2020/README.md

     Scanner(std::string input) {}

     std::string nextToken() {
-        // DO NOT use regular expression to implement.
         // return next token.
         // throw exception std::string "next char doesn't exist." if next token not found.
     }
 };
 ```
 * Purpose of the scanner is to scan through the input and able to send out each token by nextToken().
 * Ignore the token which is illegal.
+* DO NOT use regular expression to implement.
 * For input of `Ellipse` it should be in form of `Ellipse (%.3f, %.3f)`.
 * For input of `Rectangle` it should be in form of `Rectangle (%.3f, %.3f)`.
 * For input of `Triangle` it should be in form of `Triangle (%.3f, %.3f, %.3f, %.3f, %.3f, %.3f)`.